NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 > IMPORTANT: This is an optional way to obtain results and each individual plugin must implement special interface `nvigi::IPolledInferenceInterface` in order to enable this functionality.
 In addition, when using polling, `evaluateAsync` is the ONLY viable inference model since we cannot have blocking calls.

-Before proceeding any further it is necessary to obtain polling interface from the plugin, assuming it is actually implemented:
+Before proceeding any further, it is necessary to obtain the polling interface from the plugin, assuming it is actually implemented:

 ```cpp
 nvigi::IPolledInferenceInterface* ipolled{};
 nvigiGetInterface(feature, &ipolled);
 ```

-Upon successful retrieval of the polling interface the next step is to skip providing callback in the execution context.
+Upon successful retrieval of the polling interface, the next step is to skip providing a callback to the execution context.
 This will automatically make evaluate call async (plugin will generate and manage a thread) and host application will need to check if results are ready before consuming them.

 ```cpp